onfido/onfido-android-sdk/README.md

 ##### `extractCheckResult(Intent)`
 You should use this method to extract the result (Check object) of the background check.

+### 4. Callbacks and Results

+*TODO: how callbacks work for async/unavailable results*

 ## More Information

 Further information about the underlying Onfido API is available in our documentation [here](https://onfido.com/documentation).